Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery: Fundamental properties of paraconvex functions and optimization

 \end{exa}

-For many problems of the form \eqref{prb2}, there is a wide basin around the global minima, as suggested in Figure~\ref{fig:paraconvExa}.
+For many problems of the form \cref{prb2}, there is a wide basin around the global minima, as suggested in \Cref{fig:paraconvExa}.
 Hence, if a local optimization algorithm initializes from a point in this basin, it should converge fast to a global minimizer.
 This motivates the quest for developing two-stage algorithms in which (i) the outer algorithm (e.g., a spectral approach) is used to find a reasonable approximation of a global minimizer in the basin of the cost function, and (ii) the inner algorithm is used to achieve fast convergence to a global minimizer.
-In more detail, some sufficient conditions can be considered under which variants of spectral methods \cite[Section VIII]{chi2019nonconvex} can bring us to the vicinity of a global minimizer, and then we can apply a proper algorithm (e.g., projected subgradient methods; See \Cref{sec:subGradMethod}) to converge to this global minimizer.
+In more detail, some sufficient conditions can be considered under which variants of spectral methods \cite[Section VIII]{chi2019nonconvex} can bring us to the vicinity of a global minimizer, and then we can apply a proper algorithm (e.g., PSMs; See \Cref{sec:subGradMethod}) to converge to this global minimizer.

-In the next result, we introduce a neighborhood of the optimal solution set of (\ref{prb2}) that is devoid of extraneous stationary points as a direct result from $\nu$-paraconvexity and H\"{o}lderian error boundness.
-Note that this region ensures a suitable region around global minia such that if a proper algorithm is initialized from there, then it can generate a sequence converting to the global minimizer.
+In the next result, we introduce a neighborhood of the optimal solution set of (\ref{prb2}) that is devoid of extraneous stationary points as a direct result of $\nu$-paraconvexity and H\"{o}lderian error boundness.
+Note that this region ensures a suitable region around the global minia such that if a proper algorithm is initialized from there, then it can generate a sequence converging to the global minimizer.
 In the following result, let us recall that \Cref{ass} holds.

 \begin{lem} Let $x\in X$ be a stationary point of \cref{prb2}.
 Then, either $x\in \mathcal{X}^*$ or

 \end{lem}